kasteway/Medical_Drugs_Conditions/README.md

 2. Matplotlib and Seaborn to generate visualizations
 3. NLTK Tools such as Corpus, Tokenizers, Vader
 4. TextBlob
+5.	ipywidgets interact for recommender
-5. Streamlit to develop the app
+6. Streamlit to develop the app
-6. Heroku to deploy the app
+7. Heroku to deploy the app
-7. Docker to create a smooth pipeline
+8. Docker to create a smooth pipeline

 ---